Ostmark (Austria)

+1938 postage stamp showing a German and Austrian embracing with the date "10 April 1938," marking the sham referendum that legalised the Anschluss.
+The text translates as, "1 May 1938: The Eastern March celebrates the Day of National Labour!"

 Administrative map of Ostmark in 1941.
 Showing Reichsgaue and CdZ Gebiete subdivided into Landkreise and Stadtkreise.

 Ostmark (/de/, "Eastern March") was a name that referred historically to the Margraviate of Austria, a medieval frontier march.
 It was also used in Nazi propaganda from 1938 to 1942 to refer to the formerly independent Federal State of Austria after the Anschluss with Nazi Germany.
 From the Anschluss until 1939, the official name used was Land Österreich ("State of Austria").

 History

 Once Adolf Hitler completed the union between Austria and Germany (Anschluss), the Nazi government renamed the incorporated territory.
 The name Austria (Österreich in German, meaning "Eastern Realm") was at first replaced by "Ostmark", referring to the 10th century Marcha orientalis.
 The change was meant to refer to Austria as the new "eastern march" of the Reich.
 The Nazi authorities sought to erase all traces of an independent and distinct Austrian state.
 From 8 April 1942, even the term "Ostmark" was considered too closely associated with the former Austrian state, and the official designation for the seven administrative entities was changed to Alpen- und Donau-Reichsgaue ("Danubian and Alpine Reichsgaue").

+The Flugmotorenwerke Ostmark ('Eastern March Aircraft Engine Factories') in Wiener Neudorf, 1944.